 2. Luminarias or Reusable Luminaries

 Luminarias or reusable luminaries are a great, eco-friendly alternative to balloon releases and sky lanterns due to their minimal environmental impact.
-They typically consist of small candles or LED lights placed in paper bags filled with sand (or mason jars), creating a warm and ambient glow.
+They typically consist of small candles or LED lights placed in mason jars or paper bags weighted down with sand, creating a warm and ambient glow.
 They do not create litter or pose fire hazards, making them a safe and sustainable choice for adding a touch of elegance and illumination to events or gatherings.

 3. Origami Whales

 Invite party guests to help create a pod of origami whales!
 Origami whales can be crafted using recycled paper, reducing waste and promoting sustainability.
-They symbolize appreciation for marine life and serve as a reminder of the importance of protecting our oceans, without posing any risks to wildlife or the environment.
-It’s easier than you may think.
-Just watch this video!
+They symbolize appreciation for marine life and serve as a reminder of the importance of protecting our oceans without posing any risks to wildlife or the environment.
+They’re easier to make than you may think.
+Just watch this video for instructions!

 4. Plant a Tree or Flowers

 Planting a tree or flower creates a symbolic, long-lasting, eco-friendly memorial that honors a loved one and the earth.
-Planting is an exceptionally eco-friendly alternative to balloon releases and sky lanterns, because it actively contributes to the preservation and restoration of the environment.
+Planting is an exceptionally eco-friendly alternative to balloon releases and sky lanterns because it actively contributes to preserving and restoring the environment.
 By planting trees, flowers, or native plants, we help combat climate change, improve air quality, and provide habitat for wildlife.
 Additionally, planting activities foster a sense of connection to nature and promote environmental stewardship, inspiring individuals to take an active role in caring for the planet.
-It is a tangible and sustainable way to celebrate and make a positive impact on the ecosystem.
+This is a tangible and sustainable way to celebrate and make a positive impact on the ecosystem at the same time.

 5. Stone Painting